-A. When there is a failure to adhere strictly to the provisions of 5 C.F.R. or this Agreement, corrective measures shall be applied promptly and in accordance with guidance set forth in 5 CFR, Part 550.

-B. However, if as a result of a grievance being filed under this Agreement, either OHR agrees or an arbitrator decides that an employee was improperly excluded from the best qualified list, he/she will receive priority consideration for the next appropriate vacancy for which he/she is qualified.
-An appropriate vacancy is one at the same grade level, in the same area of consideration, and which has comparable promotion opportunities as the position for which the employee received improper consideration.
-Priority consideration means that the selecting official must give the employee alone bona fide consideration before any other candidate is referred for the position to be filled.
-The employee is not to be considered in competition with other candidates and is not to be compared with other candidates.
+- A. When there is a failure to adhere strictly to the provisions of 5 C.F.R. or this Agreement, corrective measures shall be applied promptly and in accordance with guidance set forth in 5 CFR, Part 550. - B. In the event OHR determines an employee was improperly excluded from the best qualified list, he/she will receive priority consideration for the next appropriate vacancy for which he/she is qualified.
+An appropriate vacancy is one at the same grade level, in the same area of consideration, and which has comparable promotion in the same area of consideration, and which has comparable promotion opportunities as the position for which the employee received improper consideration.
+Priority consideration means that the selecting official must give the employee bona fide consideration for the position to be filled.
 In the event two or more employees receive priority consideration for the same promotion action, they may be referred together.
 However, priority consideration for separate actions will be referred separately and in the order received based on the date the determination of improper consideration is made.